 There's also an image scanner located in BL112 connected to one of the computers.
 It's an Epson Perfection 3170 Photo Scanner.
 It's very easy to use.

 The current Scantron machine uses form 888-2.
 The SHC Bookstore sells the Scantron sheets to students for 6 in a pack for around $2.
 Let the SHC Bookstore know in advance if you'll be asking students to purchase them, so they'll have enough available.
-The Scantron Item Analysis Summary Sheet (Form 9700) is used to determine areas of the test that were difficult for your students.
+The Scantron Item Analysis Summary Sheet (Form 9700) is used to determine areas of difficulty for your students.
 These are available at scantronforms.com.